 You can reward or acknowledge progress in small, less formal ways too.
 For example, telling a learner that you noticed an improvement in his or her literacy skills might just make someone’s day!
 If your agency has a newsletter, you can document learner achievements there.
 You could also give small gifts – dollar stores are wonderful places to shop for this type of thing!

-Learners should be encouraged to reflect on their own progress by engaging in self-assessment.
+While it is necessary for LBS agencies to formally report on a learners progress in MAESD’s Employment Ontario Information Systems – Case Management System (EOIS CaMS), learners should also be encouraged to reflect on their own progress by engaging in self-assessment.
 They should be encouraged to identify and document their own progress, skills, abilities and achievements.
 Questions like “what made it easy or hard to learn today?” or “how have you used your new skills in the past week?” can help students reflect on their progress and identify areas of difficulty and achievement.

 You can learn more about demonstrations, portfolios and self-assessment and how it relates to the OALCF by visiting Community Literacy of Ontario’s resource Connecting LBS Service Delivery to the OALCF – A Training Guide